NBHAAheader.jpg (29104 bytes)

 A: This is a wonderful idea and we know that several organizations out there (Microsoft, Google, YaHoo and others) are supposedly working on a huge project to make a large digital library.
 We certainly would love to get involved in that project.
 But so far we have not been able to contact anyone who can connect us so that we can be a part of this effort.
 For instance have nearly every bicycle catalogue produced by Pope/Columbia, Monark-Silver King, Inc, Murray, Shelby, Cleveland Welding, Sears, Montgomery Ward, Whizzer, Mead Ranger and so many more.
 But almost no one has ever seen this stuff!
 If you have GOOD contact information, please let us know.
 It would be a shame to have our huge bicycle library remain forever on paper- and perhaps lost or scattered to the winds when we are gone.

-Q: "My bicycle is JUST LIKE this picture I saw on the internet... or in a book- except it doesn't have... and it may be missing ....
+Q: "My bicycle is JUST LIKE this picture I saw on the internet... or in a book...or in an auction- EXCEPT MINE DOESN'T HAVE... and it may be missing ....
 And it's a different color... and...and...and...
 But it's the SAME thing!
 How much is it worth?... and I already know when it was made, because it's JUST LIKE..."

 Q: "I'd send you photos of my bicycle but I took it all apart and sandblasted it.
 Now I wanna know everything you can tell me about it and how it's supposed to look.
 But I never took any photos before I stripped it."